mdcdi1315/mdcframework/README.md

 - Cabinet Archives (Possibly by using Windows.Win32).
 - Other Archiving formats (Not still confirmed).
 - Extension methods on Save/Load file dialogs.

+#### Documentation
+The Documentantion explaining how to use this framework is [here](http://github.com/mdcdi1315/mdcframework/blob/main/Documentation/Main.md).

 #### Contribution
 Anyone can contribute to this Project.